jamesmandrews/docker-ssl-nginx-reverse-proxy-ssl-gitea/README.md

 * GITEA - For our example we'll use this as our back end application that we reverse proxy to
 * MariaDB (GITEADB) - Database layer for Gitea.

+The only things that we need to change here are the database settings in the GITEA container and the GITEADB container.
+Choose a username and password and a password for the root user, save and your done with editing the docker compose file.

+Do not change the service names as the initializing script will require the "nginx" service name, and NGINX uses the service names for routing purposes on the internal network.

 # Configuring NGINX.

 We're going to configure 2 servers.
 One will be a static website, and the other will be our reverse proxy to gitea.
 We include the entire nginx configuration directory so that we can make manage it without baking it into the NGINX container itself